lulujordanna/data-structures/final/README.md

 ```

 #### The Visual Representation
 On initial load, all of the AA meeting locations appear as map markers.
 The map is set to central Manhattan with the ability to move or zoom for manual search.
 This can be overwhelming due to the sheer amount of map markers, which is why the filtering was implemented.
-Once a specific neighbourhood is chosen, the application hides all other markers limiting the users search.
+Once a specific neighbourhood is chosen, the application hides all other markers limiting the meetings to the users specification.
 Detailed information about a location and meeting schedule are mapped to a pop-up which is accessible after clicking on a individual marker.

 ![Image of AA Map](https://github.com/lulujordanna/data-structures/blob/master/final/images/aa1.jpg)
 ![Image of filtered AA Map](https://github.com/lulujordanna/data-structures/blob/master/final/images/aa2.jpg)